rushabh-bramhade/INTERSHIP-PROJECTS-TASK3/README.md

 <h1>🧑‍💻 Internship Note</h1>
 </hr></br>
-This project was created as part of my Frontend Development Internship to demonstrate my understanding of HTML, CSS, and JavaScript fundamentals.
+This project was developed as part of my Frontend Development Internship to demonstrate my understanding of HTML, CSS, and JavaScript fundamentals, along with basic UI/UX design concepts.
 </hr></br>

 <h1>📬 Contact</h1>